stephenbradshaw/GOAD/README.md

-ansible-playbook elk.yml   # Install elk on the ubuntu vm and log agent on windows vm ansible-playbook ad.yml    # Install active directory by following the config.json file (domain/users/groups/...) ansible-playbook vulns.yml # Configure some vulnerabilities
+ansible-playbook elk.yml   # Install elk on the ubuntu vm and log agent on windows vm ansible-playbook ad.yml    # Install active directory by following the config.json file (domain/users/groups/...) ansible-playbook vulns.yml # Configure some vulnerabilities ansible-playbook additional_dc01.yml # Install Chocolatey and other reliant packages on DC01 ansible-playbook additional_dc02.yml # Install Chocolatey and other reliant packages on DC02 ansible-playbook additional_srv01.yml # Install Chocolatey and other reliant packages on SRV01
 ```

 - Or you can run all the playbook in one step